 In your answer, include elements of the job you’re applying for.
 For example, if the position is an analyst role, you might say that your dream job would include working with numbers, creating dashboards, and helping businesses make better decisions based on data.

 You can also talk about your ideal work environment and company culture.
 For example, say you work remotely, and in isolation (translation: you’re not on any sort of a team at your company).
 And let’s say working remotely and in isolation is not sitting too well with you anymore.
-When answering the question about your dream job, you could focus on how you want to be in a warm, inviting office, working collaboratively in a team environment.
+When answering to what is your dream job, you could focus on how you want to be in a warm, inviting office, working collaboratively in a team environment.

 Get clarity on what appeals to you about the job you’re applying for.
 Look through the requirements in the job description to find what really interests you about this specific role.
 In your answer, you can make references to both skills you currently have and want to use, and ones that you’d like to gain in the new job.